Recent Faculty Publications

 - Review of Machine Made: Tammany Hall and the Creation of Modern American Politics, by Terry Golway, The Historian (forthcoming, 2015-2016).

-- Asymmetric Politics: The Republican Ideological Movement and the Democratic Group Coalition (with Matt Grossmann).
-Forthcoming, Oxford University Press.
+- Asymmetric Politics: Ideological Republicans and Group Interest Democrats (with Matt Grossmann).
+New York: Oxford University Press, 2016.

-- Presidential Elections: Strategies and Structures of American Politics (with Nelson W. Polsby, Aaron Wildavsky, and Steven E. Schier), 14th edition.
-Lanham, MD: Rowman & Littlefield, 2015.
+- Presidential Elections: Strategies and Structures of American Politics (with Steven E. Schier and deceased founding authors Nelson W. Polsby and Aaron Wildavsky), 12th, 13th, and 14th editions.
+Lanham, MD: Rowman & Littlefield, 2008, 2012, 2015.

 - “Democracy is the True Basis of Modern Society” with Zeng Yuming (translated by Zeng Yuming) Journal of Jiangsu University, Social Science Edition Vol. 17, No. 4, July 2015, 1-5.